| If you have made an edit within the last month or so, please check the new server and see if it was copied by the autobot. |

 - A Spell Slave cannot cast spells with a range of SELF or CTRL or with a COST more than 3, or that are an UPKEEP.

 - In addition to this, a Spell Slave is heavily limited by the definition of 'Spellcaster'.
-Often it will be able to cast a spell fine, but the benefits won't be applicable to the Spell Slave.
+Specifically:

 - Spell Slaves cannot benefit from anything that occurs in the 'Spellcaster's CTRL area' because they don't have one.
 (Infernal Ruling)

 For instance, a Spell Slave that casts Excarnate will not be able to summon a new grunt.

 - Spell Slaves cannot benefit from spells that give the caster Focus.
 Such benefits are limited to models with the 'Focus Manipulation' rule, which only warcasters have.

 For instance, a Spell Slave that casts Siphon Bolt would still take focus from the enemy, but won't gain any focus itself.

 - Sometimes a Spell Slave can cast a cast a spell, but they will miss out on some of the benefits of the spell (as described above)

 - A Hordes Spell Slave cannot cast animi, because they're not "spells on the warlock's spell card".

 - You can not use focus that is on the warcaster to boost spells that the Spell Slave casts. (refer rulebook section on using focus to boost: only the model with focus on it can spend it, and only during its own activation)

 - Spell Slaves can only boost if they have a special rule allowing them do so - for instance, the Skarlock Thrall can spend soul tokens on spells via its 'Strength of Death' ability.